JaneBdemented/NSEC2019_DEFEC8ED_Walkthroughs/DEFEC8ED_2/README.md

 The generate-and-test-key code is wrapped in a `Parallel.ForEach` instantiation, which will attempt to parallelize the operation since this is a very CPU-heavy task.

-After a (few) cups of coffee, the computer beeps, letting us know that the key was found!
+After a (few) cups of coffee, the computer beeps, letting us know that the key was found (key = !NPMcKzL*XDjbe!)!

 Plug that key into a quick decryptor function: